Hungreebee-Technologies/Nestjs-Keyset-Paginator/README.md

 }
 ```

-- as response you will also get "next_key".
+- As response, you will also get "next_key".

 Example: